-Well, nearly every fruit you see in the grocery store weighs in at about three times larger than their wild counterparts.
+Well, nearly every fruit and vegetable you see in the grocery store weighs in at about three times larger than their wild counterparts.
 They barely bruise, take way longer to rot, and are brightly colored to appeal to human tendencies toward shiny objects.
-Basically, domesticated fruit is often the opposite of a genuine, wild fruit or veggie.
+Basically, domesticated fruits and veggies are often the opposite of a genuine, wild fruit or veggie.
 Some people argue the genetic modification of human food supply is really dangerous, but others think it's no big deal.
 Seriously, who wouldn't want to eat a strawberry the size of an apple?
-The comparisons may be a bit alarming, but remember that when left in the wild all sorts of weird fruit can grow.
+The comparisons may be a bit alarming, but remember that when left in the wild, all sorts of weird fruit and veggies can grow.

 Eggplants Look Like A Whole Different Fruit11,429949Big difference?

 The First Corn Was Barely Edible10,749901Big difference?